-Precedent Transactions' Performance: The performance of previous transactions originated by Caixabank is better than the average observed in the Spanish market, both in terms of delinquencies and cumulative defaults, compared with other Spanish originators in the SME segment.
+Precedent Transactions' Performance: The performance of previous transactions originated by Caixabank has been better than the average observed in the Spanish market, both in terms of delinquencies and cumulative defaults, compared with other Spanish originators in the SME segment.
+However, the latest data representing Caixabank's transactions shows levels higher than the general index given the bank's decision to reclassify refinanced loans as delinquent loans regardless of their performance status.
+The reclassification reflects reporting requirements that Bank of Spain introduced in 2013 with regards to refinanced loans.